-Sudan may find a lot of comfort in the success of the South East Asian development model, which Sudan aspires to replicate for some of its aspects.
-However, the model stands on the four pillars of quality education, self-reliance, heavy industrialization and good governance: for it to succeed, it needs to be transferred to other countries as a package.
-Sudan has good experience with selfreliance in developing its own motor vehicle, aerospace and petroleum industries.
-However, a comprehensive national industrial development plan is still sketchy.

-Quality education and good governance, on the other hand, are real concerns for the whole of Africa, as shown by Dafa'Alla et al. (2016a, 2016b).
-Indeed, Dafa'Alla et al. (2016a, 2016b) have identified quality education as the root cause of the lack of development, not only in Sudan but Africa in general.
-They presented a strong correlation between accessibility to and quality of the education system on the one hand, and sustainable development indicators, such as human development, the ability to innovate, and economic competitiveness on the other.
-They concluded that education that builds capacity and fosters innovation is a means of catching up with lost opportunities, building an "innovation-based economy" and realizing the African dream.

-Likewise, Dafa'Alla and Hussein (2009b) argued that the main barriers to the implementation of any national development plan in Africa would be the corruption, political instability and lack of investment.
+The Sudan may find a lot of comfort in the success of the South East Asian development model, which the Sudan is aspired to replicate some of its aspects.
+However, the model stands on the four pillars of quality education, self-reliance, heavy industrialisation and good governance.
+And, for it to succeed, it needs to be transferred to other countries as a package.
+The Sudan has a good experience with self-reliance in developing its own motor vehicle, aerospace and petroleum industries.
+However, the industrial strategy as pivotal point of a comprehensive national industrial development plan is still sketchy.
+Quality education and good governance, on the other hand, are the real concerns for the whole of Africa as shown by Dafa'Alla et al. (2016a&b).
+Indeed, Dafa'Alla et al. (2016a&b) have identified quality education as the root cause of the lack of development not only in the Sudan but Africa in general.
+They presented strong correlation between accessibility to and quality of education system on the one side and sustainable development indicators, such as human development, ability to innovate and economic competitiveness, on the other and concluded that education that builds capacity and fosters innovation is a means to catching up with lost opportunities, building an "innovation-based economy" and realising the African dream.
+Likewise, Dafa'Alla and Hussein (2010) argued that the main barriers to the implementation of any NDP in Africa would be the corruption, political instability and lack of investment.
 In fact, tackling these three issues is a prerequisite for economic success, as attracting investment requires political stability with a strong anti-corruption drive.
-It is therefore not surprising that the leading South East Asian countries, Singapore, Taiwan and South Korea, have all scored more than 50, the mid-point of the Corruption Perception Index (CPI) of 2014 published by Transparency International (Transparency International, 2014).
-Indeed, with an impressive score of 84 out of 100, Singapore stands tall at number seven in the world.
+It is therefore not surprising that the leading South East Asian countries, Singapore, Taiwan and South Korea, have all scored more than 50, the mid-point of the Corruption Perception Index (CPI) of 2016 published by Transparency International (2016).
+Indeed, with an impressive score of 84 out of 100, Singapore stands tall at number 7 in the world.